Elk Grove, California: Employers

+Arts and culture

 Public libraries

-The Elk Grove Public Library is located at 8900 Elk Grove Boulevard in a modern two-story building.
-It moved to this location in 2008 from its old building one block east.
+The Elk Grove Public Library is located at 8900 Elk Grove Boulevard in a modern two-story building; it moved to this location in 2008 from its old building one block east.
 The library is part of the broader Sacramento Public Library system.
 The Elk Grove Library also serves neighboring communities such as Vineyard, Wilton, Sloughhouse, and Rancho Murieta.
 Additional local libraries supplement neighborhoods, such as the public Franklin High Library.
+The Elk Grove Public Library was the first free public library branch in California.

+Parks and recreation

+The Cosumnes Community Services District owns and operates 106 parks, 12 water play areas, a golf course (Emerald Lake Golf Course), and a total of 18 miles of trails in Elk Grove, totaling up to 1,017 acres of green space.
+The parks are funded through assessments approved by a vote of property owners, called "Landscape and Lighting assessments", while property tax revenues do not fund park services.

 Government

 Beginning in 2012, voters elect the mayor for a two-year term.
 Prior to 2012, the mayor's position was a one-year term and was chosen by the city council.
-The remaining four positions on the city council are elected by districts to four-year terms.
+The remaining four positions on the city council are elected by districts for four-year terms.

-On November 8, 2016, Steve Ly became the second one directly elected mayor following Gary Davis.
-He is the first ethnic Hmong mayor in the United States, having come here at the age of four with his family as refugees from Laos after the end of the Vietnam War.
-Currently, Bobbie Singh-Allen sits as mayor defeating Ly in the 2020 election following Ly's controversial tenure.
-The remaining councilmembers are Darren Suen (District 1), Rod Brewer (District 2), Kevin Spease (District 3) and Sergio Robles (District 4).
+On November 8, 2016, Steve Ly became the second directly elected mayor following Gary Davis.
+He is the first ethnic Hmong mayor in the United States, having immigrated at the age of four with his family as refugees from Laos after the end of the Vietnam War.
+Currently, Bobbie Singh-Allen sits as mayor having defeated Ly in the 2020 election following Ly's controversial tenure.
+The remaining council members are Darren Suen (District 1), Rod Brewer (District 2), Kevin Spease (District 3) and Sergio Robles (District 4).